 - Understand what upsell and cross-sell opportunities exist

-After you’ve developed a brand voice on your blog, it becomes much easier to have conversations elsewhere on social media, opening up a new front for you to engage with your target customers and turn them into buyers.
+In addition to your blog, you can initiate conversations with your readers on social media, which serves as another front for you to engage with your target customers and turn them into buyers.

-4. Blogging provides content to feed your social media channels
+5. Blogging provides content to feed your social media channels.